 The Passmore Edwards Free Library and Technical Institute was opened on the 28th of April 1900 by Mr. M. B. Moulton QC MP.
 It was dedicated to the memory of local man Professor John Couch Adams, the astronomer who discovered Neptune.
 His widow contributed £50 and in a letter to town clerk Claude Peter she stated that he late husband held a great interest in public libraries and wanted to set one up at his birthplace of Laneast but had been dissuaded due to its remoteness.

 Constructed of Polyphant stone and red brick the building contained the Library, magazine room and a newsroom.
 On the upper floor there were rooms for science and art classes.
 The caretakers residence was provided for in the basement.
-With the new Library in Bounsalls lane opening the building has been sold off and converted to flats.
+Cornwall County Council took over the library in 1947.
+With the new Library in Bounsalls lane opening the building was sold off and converted to residential flats.